The multiple holomorph of split metacyclic $p$-groups: Introduction

 \begin{cor} For any finite group $G$, the order of $T(G)$ is the number of $\Aut(G)$-equivariant antihomomorphisms $\Gamma$ from $G$ to $\Aut(G)$ with $N_\Gamma\simeq G$. \end{cor}

 The purpose of this paper is to study $T(G)$, via these $\Aut(G)$-equivariant antihomomorphisms $\Gamma$, when $G$ is a finite split metacyclic $p$-group with $p$ an odd prime.
-We may assume that $G$ is non-abelian, for otherwise from \cite{Miller} we already know that $T(G)$ is trivial.
+We may assume that $G$ is non-abelian, because we already know from \cite{Miller} that $T(G)$ is trivial for all abelian groups $G$ of odd order.

 \begin{assumption}In the rest of this paper, the symbol $G$ denotes a finite non-abelian split metacyclic $p$-group with $p$ an odd prime.
 Then, by \cite{King} we know that $G$ has a (unique) presentation of the form